Ruthven Todd: Personal life

 In 1937, Todd married Cicely Crew, daughter of the geneticist Professor Francis Crew.
 They had one son, Christopher, born in 1939.
 The couple separated in 1943 and were divorced three years later.
 While living in New York in 1949, Todd was briefly and unsuccessfully married to Paula Norworth, before a third marriage to the artist and sculptor Joellen Hall in 1952.
 They divorced in 1956.

 Todd had a lifelong interest in the natural world, particularly in plants and fungi, and was a knowledgeable amateur mycologist.
 He was also a highly skilled illustrator of wild flowers and fungi.
 He made some money from selling his drawings, but most were given away to friends.

 From his teenage years and throughout his life, Todd was a chronic alcoholic.
 He underwent treatment for addiction in 1965, but this was only partially successful.
-He was also a chain-smoker and suffered from frequent bouts of pulmonary illness.
+He was also a chain-smoker and suffered from frequent bouts of pulmonary disease.